 The Conservative party has been rocked by scandals in recent months.
 May saw the release of the Sue Gray report, the PM faced a vote of confidence in June, and most recently the party's deputy chief whip, Chris Pincher, has been accused of sexual assault.

-Following growing pressure, Boris Johnson announced his resignation (opens in new tab), with many wondering what happens when a Prime Minister resigns (opens in new tab) and when will the next Prime Minister be announced (opens in new tab).
+Following growing pressure, Boris Johnson announced his resignation (opens in new tab), with many wondering what happens when a Prime Minister resigns (opens in new tab) and where will Boris Johnson live now (opens in new tab).

 Which ministers have resigned?